Core Concepts

 const memories = await cortex.memory.search("user-123-personal", "preferences");

-• Perfect for: MCP integrations, personal AI assistants, tool ecosystems
+MCP integrations, personal AI assistants, tool ecosystems, cross-application memory

 Collaboration Mode: Separate Memory Spaces

-Each participant has SEPARATE memory space, communicates via A2A.
+Each agent has SEPARATE memory space, communicates via A2A.

 // Finance agent stores in its own space